-The air duct system is the most important component of air conditioning and ventilation engineering.
-Its function is to transmit the adjusted air to the end equipment as efficiently as possible according to the designed flow.
+The air duct system is a crucial component in air conditioning and ventilation engineering.
+Its purpose is to efficiently transport the adjusted air to the end equipment based on the designed flow.

-The production of rectangular ducts is usually done by riveting four steel plates.
-The round duct is made by winding a steel plate with a width of 137 mm on a spiral forming machine.
-Oblate ducts are relatively rare.
-They are generally formed by squeezing circular ducts.
+Typically, air ducts have three cross-sectional shapes: rectangular, circular, and oblong.
+Rectangular ducts are usually produced by riveting four steel plates together, while round ducts are created by winding a 137mm wide steel plate on a spiral forming machine.
+Oblong ducts are relatively uncommon and are typically formed by squeezing circular ducts.

-A large number of fiber fabric air ducts currently on the market are air distribution systems that integrate functions such as air vents, air supply ducts, static pressure boxes, thermal insulation materials, and dampers.
-The advantages of accurate and uniform air supply, light weight installation block, high appearance, antibacterial and mildew resistance have been obtained by users and widely used.
+Many fiber fabric air ducts currently available in the market are air distribution systems that combine features such as air vents, air supply ducts, static pressure boxes, thermal insulation materials, and dampers.
+They have gained popularity among users due to their advantages such as accurate and uniform air supply, lightweight installation block, attractive appearance, and resistance to bacteria and mildew.

-The shapes of fiber fabric ducts are round, semi-circular, quarter-circular, oval, and semi-oval to meet the needs of different building structures.
+Fiber fabric ducts come in various shapes including round, semi-circular, quarter-circular, oval, and semi-oval to accommodate the requirements of different building structures.

 Round fiber fabric duct